SummaryRead the full fact sheet

 Causes of nut allergies

-For all allergies, the immune system reacts to specific allergy trigger molecules (allergens).
-Your immune system, or that of a child in your care, produces antibodies that detect the allergen and cause inflammatory reactions and the release of a chemical called histamine.
+For all allergies, the immune system reacts to specific allergy triggers known as allergens.
+The immune system produces antibodies that detect the allergen and cause inflammatory reactions and the release of a chemicals including histamine.
 Histamine causes hives, hay fever and other allergic symptoms.

-The molecules that trigger your allergic reaction can be present in a range of foods, and you may have an allergic reaction to foods containing that molecule.
-For this reason, some people are allergic to the same allergy trigger in cashews and pistachios.
+The proteins that trigger an allergic reaction can be present in a range of foods, and you may have an allergic reaction to foods containing that protein.
+For this reason, some people are allergic to the same trigger in cashews and pistachios.
 This is known as cross-reactivity.
 Speak to your doctor about cross-reactivity because it is difficult to predict.